ruricolist/vernacular/README.md

 # Vernacular

-Vernacular is an experimental module system for embedding other languages in Common Lisp programs, inspired by [Racket][].
+Vernacular is a module system for languages embedded in Common Lisp.
+It is inspired by [Racket][].

 Vernacular enables embedding languages where modules are scoped to files.
 This is a scenario for which [ASDF][] is useless, but which